inakizamores/Fullscreenify/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You can add a LICENSE file if you want to specify licensing terms)
+This project does not have a license yet.
+It is currently pending.
+Future licensing may fall under the MIT License, but this is subject to change.